Faces and maximizer subsets of highest weight modules: Introduction

-Another feature of this paper is to focus on several important families of highest weight modules that feature prominently in the literature: \begin{enumerate}[(i)] \item Parabolic Verma modules, which include all Verma modules as well as finite-dimensional simple modules. \item All simple highest weight modules $L(\lambda)$. \item All modules $\vla$ with $\lambda$ not on a simple root hyperplane.
+Another feature of this paper is to focus on several important families of highest weight modules that feature prominently in the literature: \begin{enumerate}[(i)] \item Parabolic Verma modules, which include all Verma modules. \item All simple highest weight modules $L(\lambda)$. \item All highest weight modules $\vla$ with $\lambda$ not on a simple root hyperplane.
 These include all antidominant weights $\lambda$ (whence $\vla = M(\lambda) = L(\lambda)$) as well as all regular weights $\lambda$. \end{enumerate}

-We also consider a fourth class of highest weight modules termed ``pure" modules.
+We also consider a fourth class of highest weight modules termed ``pure'' modules.
 These modules feature in the classification of all simple $\lie{h}$-weight $\lie{g}$-modules, in work of Fernando \cite{Fe}.
 In this paper we provide a wide variety of techniques for studying all of these families of modules.
 Thus, a module that lies in more than one of these families can be studied in more than one way.
-For instance, the following result holds for three different kinds of highest weight modules.
-Corresponding to these, there are three proofs in this paper.
+For instance, two of our main results, Theorems \ref{T2} and \ref{T3}, hold for four different kinds of highest weight modules.
+Corresponding to these, there are multiple proof techniques presented in this paper.